EM3ev 52V (14S4P) Super Shark Ebike Battery

 - Samsung 35E: ~20A Continuous, 27A Max Burst Current

 Please note we recommend a max of no more than 50A for the BMS.
-The trip current is set just above 60A.
+The trip current is set just to 60A for 1 second.

 Note: the cell manufacturers specs are higher than our recommendations above.
 It will not harm the battery to occasionally discharge at higher levels than our recommendations, but regular, sustained high discharge rates will degrade the battery more quickly and the battery voltage will sag at these high power levels.
 The Battery BMS is programmed to trip if cell temperatures reach 60degC during discharge and 45degC during charging.